vietnamese refugees, immigrants, and deportation overview

 Deportation Support Services

 At VAO, we are committed to standing with individuals and families impacted by deportation, providing the critical guidance, advocacy, and resources needed to navigate this overwhelming process.
-Our Deportation Support Services offer compassionate, comprehensive case management, step-by-step guidance, advocacy, and resource connections to empower those facing deportation.
+Our Deportation Support Services offer compassionate, comprehensive case management, legal review, step-by-step guidance, advocacy, and resource connections to empower those facing deportation.

 Our Impact & Achievements